AMANDA L. SISLEY

 Upon graduation, Amanda served as a judicial clerk for the Honorable Jane B. Cantor, J.S.C. in Middlesex County, New Jersey.
 Thereafter she practiced in Newark, New Jersey with the law firm Greenberg, Dauber, Epstein and Tucker, P.C. where she represented various businesses and individual clients in commercial matters, including labor and employment disputes, construction disputes, contract negotiations and disputes, landlord-tenant actions, intellectual property disputes, contested wills and white-collar criminal investigations.

-Amanda is a member of the Connecticut Bar Association and the New London County Bar Association.
-She is admitted to practice law before the District Courts of both Connecticut and New Jersey and the state courts of Connecticut, New York and New Jersey, she and her husband reside in Mystic.
+Amanda is a member of the New London County Bar Association and currently serves on the governing board of Safe Futures, Inc. She is admitted to practice law before the District Courts of Connecticut and the state courts of Connecticut and New York.